carla-simulator/carla/Docs/python_api.md

         - `transform` (_[carla.Transform](#carla.Transform)_)
     - **Getter:** _[carla.Actor.get_transform](#carla.Actor.get_transform)_
 - <a name="carla.Actor.set_target_velocity"></a>**<font color="#7fb800">set_target_velocity</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**velocity**</font>)
 Sets the actor's velocity vector.
-The modification is instantaneous, and done before physics.
-The resulting velocity will be affected by external forces over time (such as friction).
+The modification will be effective two frames after the setting, and the update between velocities will be sudden.
+Also, this is applied before the physics step so the resulting velocity will be affected by external forces at this frame such as friction.
     - **Parameters:**
         - `velocity` (_[carla.Vector3D](#carla.Vector3D)_)
     - **Note:** <font color="#8E8E8E">_The update will not be effective until two frames after it is set.